 Clumber Spaniels appealed to the English nobility, who appreciated this slow-moving but especially keen-nosed hunter that was also an adept retriever.
 The breed was not readily available to commoners because the nobility discouraged its popularity except among higher society.
 As befitting their high status, Clumbers were among the earliest breeds to be shown.
 They came to America in the late 1800s.

-Among the most low-keyed and easygoing of sporting breeds, the clumber spaniel is nonetheless a hunter at heart, ever ready for a day in the field.
-At home he tends to be quiet and may even need to be goaded into exercise.
-The clumber spaniel is suitable for city life, although he will relish walks and outings.
-He makes a good pet, especially devoted to one person.
+At home he tends to be low-key, quiet and may even need to be goaded into exercise.
+He is one of the few sporting breeds suitable for city life, although he will relish walks and outings.
+The Clumber makes a good pet, especially devoted to one person.

-The clumber enjoys a daily outing, but his exercise requirements can be met with a long walk on leash or a leisurely hike in the field.
-The coat needs brushing two to three times weekly, although in dirty areas he may need more frequent bathing in order to keep his coat a gleaming white.
+The Clumber enjoys a daily outing, but his exercise requirements can be met with a long walk on leash or a leisurely hike in the field.
+The coat needs brushing two to three times weekly, although in dirty areas it may need more frequent bathing in order to keep his coat a gleaming white.
 Clumbers tend to drool and, at times, snore.